NEW: We have put

 The capacities listed for kayaks are the capacities around which the boat was designed, the maximum is calculated using the methods found in the ABYC standards for small craft, which are the same as those for Canada.
-For kayaks these numbers are often higher than we would ever recommend you load your boat, always be aware of how you are loading your boat; how the load is balanced, the usage and conditions it will see, as a guide stay within a couple inches of the recommended loading.
+For kayaks these numbers are often higher than we would ever recommend as you load your boat, always be aware of; how the load is balanced, size of the load, the usage and conditions it will see.

 capacities are listed at various sinkages, the maximum